-- 4.38 Policy WNP 6 defines a settlement boundary around Great Whittington as this is the main centre of population in the Parish and where the majority of the development will take place over the plan period.
+- 4.31 Policy WNP 5 defines a settlement boundary around Great Whittington as this is the main centre of population in the Parish and where the majority of the development is anticipated to take place over the plan period.
 A settlement boundary is the dividing line, or boundary between areas of built development and the open countryside.
 The purpose of settlement boundaries is to ensure the separate character of settlements is maintained, managing their expansion and controlling sporadic development in the open countryside.
-The approach of defining settlement boundaries is supported in the NPPF. - 4.39 The Tynedale Local Plan and Tynedale Core Strategy do not include settlement boundaries around all the small settlements in the former district. - 4.40 The settlement boundary, shown on the Policies Map, has been drawn to support the sustainable growth of the Great Whittington, it takes into account extant planning permissions and establishes a logical shape to the edge of Great Whittington.
-Irregular incursions into the open countryside have been avoided and the boundary has been drawn along features which are easily identified on the ground20. - 4.41 Given the nature and scale of the other small villages and hamlets in the Parish, Bingfield, Hallington, Halton and Halton Shields, settlement boundaries have not been defined.
-Policy WNP 6, in accordance with the NPPF, support appropriate development in these villages and hamlets. - 4.42 The NPPF identifies that isolated new development in the countryside should be avoided, unless there are special circumstances21.
+The approach of defining settlement boundaries is supported in the NPPF. - 4.32 The Tynedale Local Plan and Tynedale Core Strategy do not include settlement boundaries around all the small settlements in the former district. - 4.33 The settlement boundary, shown on the Policies Map, has been drawn to support the sustainable growth of the Great Whittington, it takes into account extant planning permissions and establishes a logical shape to the edge of Great Whittington.
+Irregular incursions into the open countryside have been avoided and the boundary has been drawn along features which are easily identified on the ground14. - 4.34 Given the nature and scale of the other small villages and hamlets in the Parish, Bingfield, Hallington, Halton and Halton Shields, settlement boundaries have not been defined.
+The Parish Council will be supportive of appropriate development in these villages and hamlets in accordance with the provisions of the NPPF. - 4.35 The NPPF identifies that isolated new development in the countryside should be avoided, unless there are special circumstances15.
 Paragraph 55 of NPPF is clear that to promote sustainable development in rural areas, housing should be located where it will maintain or enhance the vitality of rural communities.
-The NPPF also identifies that planning policies should support economic growth in rural areas by taking a positive approach to sustainable new development. - 4.43 Policy WNP 6 describes acceptable development in the open countryside, having regard to the principles established in national policy and guidance.
-Policy WNP 6 will support the delivery of Plan Objectives 1, 2, 3 and 422.
+The NPPF also identifies that planning policies should support economic growth in rural areas by taking a positive approach to sustainable new development.